 Credit requirements described herein for FTR activity are applied separately for each customer account of a Market Participant, unless specified otherwise in this section C. FTR Participants must designate the appropriate amount of credit to each separate customer account in which any activity occurs or will occur.

-1. FTR Credit Limit.
+1. FTR Credit Limit

 Participants must maintain their FTR Credit Limit at a level equal to or greater than their FTR Credit Requirement for each applicable account.
-FTR Credit Limits will be established only by a Participants providing Collateral and designating the available credit to specific accounts.
+FTR Credit Limits will be established only by a Participant providing Collateral and designating the available credit to specific accounts.

-2. FTR Credit Requirement.
+2. FTR Credit Requirement

-For each Market Participant with FTR activity, PJMSettlement shall calculate an FTR Credit Requirement.
-The FTR Credit Requirement shall be based on FTR cost, FTR Historical Value and MWh volume, and may be increased to reflect most recent applicable FTR auction prices, as further described below.
+For each Market Participant with FTR activity, PJM shall calculate an FTR Credit Requirement.
+The FTR Credit Requirement shall be based on FTR cost, FTR Historical Value and MWh volume, anticipated FTR activity, or anticipated change in exposure, and may be increased to reflect any change in exposure based on the most recent applicable FTR auction prices, as further described below.

 FTR Historical Values shall be calculated separately for on-peak, off-peak, and 24-hour FTRs for each month of the year.
 FTR Historical Values shall be adjusted by plus or minus ten percent for cleared counter flow or prevailing flow FTRs, respectively, in order to mitigate exposure due to uncertainty and fluctuations in actual FTR value.
 Historical values used in the calculation of FTR Historical Values shall be adjusted when the network simulation model utilized in PJM's economic planning process indicates that transmission congestion will decrease due to certain transmission upgrades that are in effect or planned to go into effect for the following Planning Period.
 The transmission upgrades to be modeled for this purpose shall only include those upgrades that, individually, or together, have 10% or more impact on the transmission congestion on an individual constraint or constraints with congestion of $5 million or more affecting a common congestion path.
 The adjustments to historical values shall be the dollar amount of the adjustment shown in the network simulation model.